Lake Masek Tented Camp is a contemporary take on traditional style.

 Security measures: The camp has a guard (askari) on 24-hour duty although this is mostly to keep an eye on wildlife movements.
 After nightfall, guests are escorted to and from their tents.

 Fire safety: There are fire extinguishers in the camp’s main area.
 A water truck is stationed at the camp which can quickly be maneuvered into position if pumped water is required.

 Disabled access: Not Possible

 Accepted payment on location: Lake Masek Tented Camp accepts payment for extras in US dollars, British pounds, euro and Tanzanian shillings.
-Credit card payments are not currently accepted although this service is planned for the future.
+Credit card payments are also accepted and there is no extra charge for this.